-What if I told you there exists a magic anti-aging elixir that’s also a most powerful tool for healing, and a magic potion for successful weight loss?
+What if I told you there exists a magic anti-aging activity that’s also one of the most powerful tools for healing, detox, and weight loss?
 And that it’s FREE?!
-And enjoyable, to boot.
+And enjoyable.
 You’ve been doing it your entire life (some of us more than others).
 The answer, of course, is SLEEP.

 8 Things Great Sleepers Do